buildthenmarket/Health-and-Fitness/Workout/Shoulders, Neck, Upper Back.md

 ## rhomboids

-**Dumbbell Exercises:**

-- **Bent-Over Rows:**
-  - Hold dumbbells with a neutral grip (palms facing each other).
-  - Hinge at your hips, keeping your back flat.
-  - Row the dumbbells towards your chest, squeezing your shoulder blades together.
 - **Chest-Supported Rows:**
   - Lie face down on an incline bench, holding dumbbells.
   - Row the dumbbells towards your chest, squeezing your shoulder blades together.